i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/portable/messaging-functionality.md

     CHECK_HR(hrTemp, ("Failed to set WPD_PROPERTY_COMMON_HRESULT"));

     // Set to a success code, to indicate that the message was received.
-    // the return code for the actual command&#39;s results is stored in the
+    // the return code for the actual command's results is stored in the
     // WPD_PROPERTY_COMMON_HRESULT property.
     hr = S_OK;